pradhp1999/dhruva/README.md

 - Add path to your local tomcat installation (make sure the version is `> 7.x`)
 - Optionally uncheck "After launch" under the "Open browser" section.
 - Set the URL as `http://localhost:8080/dhruva_server_war_exploded/`
-- In VM options field enter: `-Xmx2048m -Xms1024m`, and `-DexternalUrlProtocol=http`, and `-DjedisPoolHealthCheckMonitorEnabled=false`.
+- In VM options field enter: `-Xmx2048m -Xms1024m -DexternalUrlProtocol=http -DjedisPoolHealthCheckMonitorEnabled=false`.
 - Now go to the deployment tab
 - Use + button to add the artifact `dhruva-server-exploded.war` (pick one with 'exploded' word in name, it will speedup your tomcat run)
 - Now run the application.
 You should be able to curl `http://localhost:8080/dhruva_server_war_exploded/api/v1/ping`